 - Mod Podge

-- Parchment/wax paper (it’s important to use this in the final steps to prevent Mod Podge from possibly leaking through the fabric onto your ironing board and iron)
+- Parchment paper – it’s important to use this from step 5 on, to prevent Mod Podge from leaking through the fabric onto your ironing board and iron

-When you’re all done, this is what the back and front of your placemat will look like.
+When you’re all done, this is what the front and back of your placemat will look like.

 I wanted to make some matching napkin rings, so that is why I purchased 41″ of fabric.
 My placemats where going to use 38″ of it, so I needed an extra 3 inches for the napkin rings.